 Enabling Ransomware Prevention

-If the version of the agent installed on the server is not one of the preceding versions or the ransomware protection function is disabled, you can perform the operations in this section to enable ransomware protection.
+If the agent version of a server is not one of the preceding versions, or ransomware prevention has been disabled, you can perform the operations in this section to enable it.

 Step 1: Creating a Protection Policy